yash0224/Client-and-Server-communication/README.md

 ## Operating Systems Project
-# Client and Server Communication using shared memory
+# Client and Server Communication using Shared Memory & Mutex Locks

 - Implemented the following steps :
 1. The server initiates and creates the connect channel.